bfix/dynamo/rt/README.md

 Richardson and Alexander L. Pugh III, The MIT Press, 1981 (ISBN 0-262-18102-9).

-All models can be found below the `book` folder.
+All models can be found below the `book/` folder.

+## Miscellaneous models

+A collection of DYNAMO models found in the wild is in the `rt/misc/` folder.

+If you have old DYNAMO models and want to share them, please send them to me with a description what they are about.
+Intersting models will be included in this collection.